 There’s lots of tours and activities to enjoy whilst on island.
 Pre-booking is recommended as some tours have limited availability and when travelling during peak periods it’s a good idea to pre-book.

-For a full list of tours available download the Norfolk Island Travel Centre brochure or let us know if you’d like a restaurant or activity recommendation for your stay.
+For a full list of tours available visit the Norfolk Island Travel Centre’s website or let us know if you’d like a restaurant or activity recommendation for your stay.